GitOps + Kubernetes Explained

 Another advantage of using GitOps with Kubernetes is improved security.
 Because everything is managed through Git, developers don't need access tokens or kubeconfig files for the cluster, which reduces the risk of unauthorized access or security breaches.
 This helps to ensure that the infrastructure and application configurations remain secure, even as the development team scales up or changes over time.

-#It’s a Sweet Declarative Mix
+It's a Sweet Declarative Mix

 The benefits of declarative configuration and the ability to store the configuration in a source repository are some of the reasons why GitOps is so widely adopted.
 This advantage is further emphasized when GitOps is combined with Kubernetes, which is also declarative and uses manifests to deploy objects.